top of page

 Sales and Shipping:

-The Catholic Art Institute is not responsible for loss or damage to the artwork while in transit.
+The Catholic Art Institute is not responsible for loss or damage to the artwork while in transit, please insure your work if you're shipping it.

 Winners and Finalists